 - Airport departure taxes

-- Laundry, phone calls, and other miscellaneous personal expenses
+- Laundry, postage, phone calls, and other miscellaneous personal expenses

 - Travel insurance